1975 All-Ireland Senior Football Championship final

-The 1975 All-Ireland Senior Football Championship Final was the 88th All-Ireland Final and the deciding match of the 1975 All-Ireland Senior Football Championship, an inter-county Gaelic football tournament for the top teams in Ireland.
+The 1975 All-Ireland Senior Football Championship final was the 88th All-Ireland Final and the deciding match of the 1975 All-Ireland Senior Football Championship, an inter-county Gaelic football tournament for the top teams in Ireland.

+This was one of six All-Ireland SFC finals contested by both Dublin and Kerry between 1974 and 1986, a period when one of either team always contested the decider.

+Pre-match

 On the train to Dublin, Kerry manager Mick O'Dwyer and his players spoke to journalists.
 Jim Farrelly quoted O'Dwyer in the Sunday Independent as advocating a marriage ban for his players.
 "Marriage puts players back in their game".
 Kerry player Jimmy Deenihan was photographed during the train trip alongside his sister Patricia and said to Farrelly: "Four of us [Kerry players] are PE teachers.
 Saying 'no' to girls and drink and high Kerry social life has been hard!".

+Match

+Summary

+The Kerry captain was Mickey "Ned" O'Sullivan.

 John Egan and substitute Ger O'Driscoll scored goals for a surprise win.

 Yet it was no surprise.
 The train trip (above) revealed the inaccuracy of the callow reputation in which Kerry often indulged.
 And ahead of the game Dublin were 4/5, Kerry 5/4 in the betting odds.

-This was the second of four All-Ireland football titles won by Kerry in the 1970s.
+This was the second of four All-Ireland SFC titles won by Kerry in the 1970s.

 Séamus McCarthy, aged 21 and later a Tipperary footballer, and his 50-year-old father Eddie McCarthy, became the first father-and-son pair to umpire at an All-Ireland final, doing so at the Hill 16 end of Croke Park.